social-media-ethics-automation/book/book_contents/_build/html/_sources/appendix/bot_set_ups/making_reddit_account.md

 ---
 ```

-In the user settings, go to the apps tab, and click on the bottom button that says "are you a developer? create an app..."
+In the user settings, go to the Safety & Privacy tab and click the Manage third-party app authorization link at the bottom.
+This should take you to an apps tab (you can also try going straight there [with this link](https://www.reddit.com/prefs/apps)).
+Click on the bottom button that says "are you a developer? create an app..."

 ```{figure} reddit_create_app_button.png
 ---